decentraland/documentation/content/creator/sdk7/3d-essentials/materials.md

 When importing a 3D model with its own materials, keep in mind that not all shaders are supported by the Decentraland engine.
 Only standard materials and PBR (physically based rendering) materials are supported.
 See [external 3D model considerations](/creator/3d-modeling/materials) for more details.

+There are different types of supported materials:

+- PBR (Physically Based Rendering): The most common kind of material in Decentraland.
+It supports plain colors or textures, and different properties like metallic, emissive, transparency, etc. Read more about [PBR](https://en.wikipedia.org/wiki/Physically_based_rendering).
+- Basic materials: They don't respond to lights and shadows, which makes them ideal for displaying billboard images.

 ## Add a material

-The following example creates a material and sets some of its fields to give it a red color and metallic properties.
-This material is added to an entity that also has a `boxShape` component, so it will color the box with this material.
+The following example creates a PBR material and sets some of its fields to give it a red color and metallic properties.
+This material is added to an entity that also has a box shape, so it will color the box with this material.

 ```ts
 //Create entity and assign shape